 Since motorcycles are small, they are less visible on highways.

-In the absence of a protective shield, such as that used in four-wheeled vehicles, the occupants are exposed.
+The occupants are exposed in the absence of a protective shield, such as that used in four-wheeled vehicles.

 Balancing on two wheels rather than four decreases a motorcyclist's steadfastness, making them more vulnerable to accidents.